-In ancient China, mirrors, that are normally made of bronze, were often viewed as more than just instruments for reflection; they were also artworks, and sometimes sacred objects with supernatural disposition, and for that, they often used as sacrifice articles to detect other worlds.
+In ancient China, mirrors, which are normally made of bronze, were often viewed as more than just instruments for reflection; they were also artworks, and sometimes sacred objects with supernatural dispositions, and for that, they often used as sacrifice articles to detect other worlds.

 The earliest mirrors in China were said to be made of special tile, which is believed to be the reason that the Chinese character for Mirror initially was 鉴.
 Since the Shang Dynasty (1600BC-1100BC), bronze mirrors appeared, thus the character gained a metal radical and transformed into 镜.

 The bronze mirrors produced in the West Han dynasty (220BC – 24AD) possess a great capacity to transmit natural light, enabling the text or images on the back of a mirror to be reflected onto a white wall – a technology was widely used in the Tang era (618 – 907), but later lost when China declined and eventually went backward during the last dynasty Qing (1644 – 1911).

 So far, the majority of the excavated mirrors were the products of the Han Dynasty (202BC–220AD).
 They are often decorated with gems and inscriptions and their names ranging from Sun-Moon Mirror (日月镜), Twelve Zodiac Mirror (十二生辰镜), Supreme Power Mirror (尚方御镜) to Blessing Mirror (辟邪镜).

 Among the Han mirrors, none is more mysterious than the one called Four-Deities Ruling Mirrors (四神规矩镜 ).
 It is believed that the patterns on the mirror illustrate the structural code of the universe based on the Daoist view.